hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Update a DNS domain with the specified name.
-Optionally, you can specify an email or a time to live (TTL) to adjust DNS caching for your entry.
+Optionally, specify an email or a time to live (TTL) to adjust DNS caching for your entry.
 The default TTL is 3600 (one hour).

 ###Examples
 Update DNS domain `mydomain.com` with email address `email@example.com`: